 Beaches and Resorts: Do not consume alcoholic beverages alone or with new acquaintances you may meet while in the Dominican Republic.
 Do not leave drinks unattended.
-Reported incidents associated with such activity include sexual assault targeting inebriated victims or the introduction of date rape drugs into beverages.
-U.S. citizens have become isolated and forced into compromising situations, sometimes by ingratiating resort employees.
+This can put you at risk for date rape drugs and sexual assault.
+Victims have been assaulted while in isolated or compromising situations, sometimes by resort employees or other tourists.
 Call 911 and/or report any unwanted attention to hotel management.
 Insist that hotel management take immediate action to involve appropriate authorities such as contacting the police.
 In more remote areas of the country where 911 is not yet functional, see above for more detailed local emergency contact information.

-Sexual Assault: Rape and sexual assault are serious problems throughout the Dominican Republic, including at resorts and hotels.
+Sexual Assault: Rape and sexual assault of American citizens has been reported throughout the Dominican Republic, including at major resorts and hotels.

 Notes for your safety:

 Water Sports: Swimming areas at some popular beaches are subject to dangerous undertows.
 Many beaches lack lifeguards, warnings, or signs of unsafe conditions.
 U.S. citizens have died in the Dominican Republic due to these dangers.
 Check with your hotel, as resort managers usually offer current information on local swimming and surf conditions.
 Do not swim alone, particularly at isolated beaches.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

 Penalties for possessing, using, or trafficking in illegal drugs in the Dominican Republic are severe, and convicted offenders can expect long jail sentences and heavy fines.